mholt/timeliner/README.md

 This will get only the items timestamped newer than the newest item in your timeline.

+### Reprocessing items

+By default, Timeliner will not re-process items that are already in your timeline.
+However, Timeliner will reprocess items already in your timeline if:

+- You run with the `-integrity` flag which enables integrity checks, and an item's data file fails the integrity check.
+In that case, the item will be reprocessed to restore its correct data.

+- The item has changed on the data source _and the data source indicates this change somehow_.
+However, very few (if any?) data sources actually provide a hash or ETag to help us compare whether a resource has changed.
+(HTTP sure has it nice, huh...)

+Since it is often impossible to know without actually downloading the whole item whether it has changed, you can run Timeliner with the `-reprocess` flag to do a "full reprocess" which indiscriminately reprocesses every item, just in case it changed.
+In other words, a reprocess will update your local copy with the source's latest.

+TODO: Maybe we should change the flag name to `-update`?

 ### Pruning your timeline

 Suppose you downloaded a bunch of photos with Timeliner that you later deleted from Google Photos.
 Timeliner can remove those items from your local timeline, too, to save disk space and keep things clean.

 However, this involves doing a complete listing of all the items.
 Pruning happens at the end.
 Any items not seen in the listing will be deleted.
 This also means that a full, uninterrupted listing is required, since resuming from a checkpoint yields an incomplete file listing.
 Pruning after a resumed listing will result in an error.
 (There's a TODO to improve this situation -- feel free to contribute!
 We just need to preserve the item listing along with the checkpoint.)

+To schedule a prune, just run with the `-prune` flag: `timeliner -prune get-all ...`.

 ### More information about each data source